Bleached Knots: What, Why and How Questions Answered

 Prepare your bleaching powder

 You will need a bowl for this step.
 Measure two scoops of the powder and put it in the mixing bowl.
 Measure you a developer and add to the powder.
 Ensure that the developer is less than the powder you measured.
 Stir the mixture thoroughly to ensure that the mixture is thick and very smooth

 To get a perfect consistency, ensure that the mixture is like frosting or thick cottage cheese.
 If the mixture is running because of wrong measurements, add some powder as you stir to get the desired thickness.
 If not, the bleach will go to undesired areas and even bleach the hair.
 This will create a mess.

 Take your mixing brush and use it to gently apply the mixture on the lace.
 Ensure that you are not applying too much bleach by dabbing.
 Do it gently and lightly.
 Apply enough pressure to cover the knots excellent but not too much to cause it to leak to the hair.
 Ensure that all of them are covered with bleach and cover the lace with some aluminum foil.

 Give it some time

 When you are done, let the bleach sit in for a few minutes.
-Thirty minutes can be enough, or you can observe the knots to see whether they are bleached.
-Look out for a honey blonde color.
+Thirty minutes can be enough, or you can observe the bleached knots to see whether they look good.
+Pay attention to honey blonde color.
 When you spot this color, it is time to proceed as it signified that your bleached knots are ready.

 Rinse it off

 Once the knots are bleached, rinse the bleach off the lace.
 Take the closure, frontal, or 360 lace frontal from the foam head and hold it in your hand.
 Position your lace to face downward so that the product does not flow to the hair and cause unwanted results.
 Rinse the lace until there is no more bleach on it.

 Wash it thoroughly